OpenAgentsInc/onyx/docs/transcription.md

 # Transcription System Documentation

 The Onyx transcription system provides speech-to-text capabilities for recorded audio.
-It integrates with the recording system and maintains the app's futuristic black-and-white HUD theme.
+It integrates with the recording system and chat system for a seamless voice-to-text-to-chat experience.

 ## Architecture

-The transcription system consists of four main parts:
+The transcription system consists of three main parts:

 1. **TranscriptionService** - API integration for audio transcription
 2. **RecordingStore** - State management for transcription
-3. **TranscriptionModal** - UI component for displaying results
-4. **HudButtons** - UI integration and controls
+3. **useAudioRecorder** - Hook that manages transcription flow

 ### TranscriptionService (app/services/transcriptionService.ts)